 Hi, I’m David Broberg…

-I am the Assistant Director of Discipleship at the Discipleship Experience.
+I’m the Assistant Director of Discipleship at the Discipleship Experience.
 Currently, I am doing New Testament doctoral research remotely at Trinity College of Bristol in the UK, specializing in the book of Acts.
-I first recognized the rich value of discipleship as a teenager, when my Youth for Christ leader took me under his wing and invested a lot of time and prayer to mentor me in my Christian walk.
-The ripple effects of that discipling relationship have continued to extend far and wide in my life.
-It taught me the value of always having someone discipling me, even while I am discipling others.
-So, even while I was walking alongside others, pouring into them and spurring them on towards Christ, I was being discipled by my worship pastor while at college and a church elder while at seminary.
+I first experienced discipleship as a teenager, when my Youth for Christ leader took me under his wing and invested his time to mentor and pray for me.
+The ripple effects from that discipling relationship continue to spread far and wide in my life.
+It taught me the value of always seeking to be discipled, even while I am in discipleship with others.
+So, even while I was being discipled through the mentorship of my worship pastor in college and a church elder in seminary, I was eager to walk alongside others and journey together with them.
 For me, the beauty of discipleship is that we are, in fact, all walking together as we follow Jesus; so, as disciples of him, I have people that come alongside me to help me grow one step closer to Jesus, even while I come alongside others to help them grow one step closer to Jesus.
 When I’m not tending to the Discipleship Experience or soaking in the book of Acts, I love exploring all that the North Shore has to offer, from hiking trails, marshes, and beaches, to downtowns, coffee shops, and restaurants.

 Hi, I’m Dr. Gwenfair Adams…